rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 ## Editor support

 Syntax highlighting for vim is included in the Rust repository, under `src/etc/vim` and for emacs under `src/etc/emacs`.
-Support for other editors can be found on [[Note related projects]].
+Other editors may [[also be supported|Note related projects]].

 ## The issue tracker

 We use the [GitHub issue tracker](https://github.com/mozilla/rust/issues) to track bugs and feature requests in Rust.
-If you prefer not to use the standard GitHub issue tracker, there's a [secondary front-end that is quite a bit more responsive](http://githubissues.heroku.com/#mozilla/rust) and a [tertiary front-end that is pleasantly minimal](http://izs.no.de/mozilla/rust).
+If you prefer not to use the standard GitHub issue tracker, there's a [secondary front-end that is quite a bit more responsive](http://githubissues.heroku.com/#mozilla/rust).

 ## Picking something interesting to do